smartprocure/contexture/packages/react/docs/theme.md

 ## Default theme components

 This section documents all of the **theme components** used by contexture-react itself, along with the API for each one.
-The items in this list all have fallback components available, so
+The **theme keys** in this list all have fallback components available, so overriding them in custom themes is optional.

 ### Inputs